|

 Additions, Corrections & Enquiries: It may be that you know more than I do about this family, in which case I’d be glad if you’d share your information with me.
 It may be that I know more than you do, in which case I’ll be happy to let you know more.
 Either way, please feel free to contact me.
 Links: You can navigate within this document, and also find details of some of our other family members, by following the links in the text below.
 And for other websites with details of the Andrade family, try here.
 Privacy: None of the information in these notes is less than a century old.
 For more recent details of our family, feel free to ask me direct.
-Revision: The text on this page was last revised in July 2011.. |
+Tree: A pedigree of the individuals in these notes is also viewable in tree form, here.
+Revision: The text on this page was last revised in September 2015. |

 THE ANDRADE FAMILY

-notes by P John Partingtonbased, gratefully, on
+notes by P John Partington

 NOTE ABOUT NAMES